webda2l/symfony-docs/mercure.rst

     :alt: The Mercure panel of the Symfony Profiler, showing information like time, memory, topics and data of each message sent by Mercure.
     :class: with-browser

-The Mercure hub itself provides a debug tool that can be enabled and available on `/.well-known/mercure/ui/`
+The Mercure hub itself provides a debug tool that can be enabled and it's available on ``/.well-known/mercure/ui/``

 Async dispatching
 -----------------